 \section{Introduction}

-The notion of the filamentary pattern in which the Universe’s matter concentrates finds its roots in the pioneering theoretical analysis of \cite[][and see the commentary by \cite{Shandarin2009}]{Zeldovich1970}.
-The cosmic web pattern was first visualised in the early N-body calculations of \citep{Klypin1983}.
-Soon thereafter, the observational situation changed dramatically, with the survey of \cite{Geller1989}, who demonstrated that the galaxy distribution did indeed follow a filamentary pattern.
-More detailed theoretical predictions subsequently showed how such a pattern was a natural prediction of the $\Lambda$CDM cosmological model \citep{Efstathiou1985, Davis1985, Bond1996}.
-A significant fraction of the matter in the universe is thought to reside within this cosmic web \citep{Aragn2010,Aragon2010,Cautun2014,Eckert2015,Burchett2020,Navdha2025}.
-Detailed mapping of this interconnected structure of gaseous filaments, galaxies, quasars, dark matter, and voids, is central to a comprehensive understanding of the origin and evolution of our Universe.
-Cosmic web cartography offers a direct path to the evaluation of both analytic \citep{Kitaura2024} and hydrodynamic descriptions of large-scale structure formation (as explored in the present study).
-Observational data will distinguish between competing theoretical frameworks of dark matter, the dominant mass constituent of the Universe, including fuzzy dark matter models \citep{Dome2023}, axion-based models \citep{Rogers2023}, and alternative gravity theories \citep{CANTATA2021,Boldrini2024,Sokoliuk2025a}.
-Further, cosmic web measurements will elucidate galaxy formation and evolution theories \citep{Libeskind2018}, filament connectivity and relation to structure formation and cosmology \citep{Codis2018}, enabling us to understand the relation between cosmic flows and dynamics and the cosmic web \citep{Shandarin2011, Kugel2024}, and lead to a more comprehensive inventory of the matter reservoirs of the universe \citep{Connor2024}.
-The broad scientific interest generated by the cosmic web extends even to a quantitative comparison between it and the human brain's neuronal network \citep{Vazza2020}.
+The notion that matter in the Universe is distributed in a filamentary pattern has its roots in the pioneering theoretical work of \cite{Zeldovich1970}; see also the commentary by \cite{Shandarin2009}.
+The cosmic web was first visualised in the early N-body calculations of \cite{Klypin1983}.
+Soon afterwards, observations changed the picture dramatically, with the survey of \cite{Geller1989}, who demonstrated that the galaxy distribution did indeed follow a filamentary pattern.
+Subsequent theoretical work showed that such a pattern arises naturally within the $\Lambda$CDM cosmological model \citep{Efstathiou1985, Davis1985, Bond1996}.
+A significant fraction of the matter in the Universe is thought to reside within this cosmic web \citep{Aragon2010,Cautun2014,Eckert2015,Burchett2020,Navdha2025}.
+Detailed mapping of this interconnected network of gaseous filaments, galaxies, quasars, dark matter, and voids is central to a comprehensive understanding of the origin and evolution of our Universe.
+Cosmic web cartography provides a direct means of testing both analytic \citep{Kitaura2024} and hydrodynamic descriptions of large-scale structure formation (as explored in the present study).
+Observations will distinguish between competing theoretical frameworks of dark matter, the dominant mass constituent of the Universe, including fuzzy dark matter models \citep{Dome2023}, axion-based models \citep{Rogers2023}, and alternative gravity theories \citep{CANTATA2021,Boldrini2024,Sokoliuk2025a}.
+Further, cosmic web measurements will elucidate galaxy formation and evolution theories \citep{Libeskind2018}, filament connectivity and relation to structure formation and cosmology \citep{Codis2018}, enabling us to understand the relation between cosmic flows and dynamics and the cosmic web \citep{Shandarin2011, Kugel2024}, and lead to a more comprehensive inventory of the matter reservoirs of the Universe \citep{Connor2024}.
+The broad scientific interest in the cosmic web extends even to a quantitative comparison with the human brain's neuronal network \citep{Vazza2020}.